Global payments

 1. Infinity

-Infinity is created especially for Indian exporters, agencies, and freelancers who frequently work with foreign clients.
-Infinity is designed with a specific focus on resolving the issues that Indian professionals encounter, in contrast to existing platforms that adapt worldwide systems for India.
+Although Infinity does not position itself as a payment gateway, it is still built to resolve the issue that other payment gateways are resolving.
+Infinity is built especially for Indian exporters, agencies, and freelancers who usually work with foreign clients.
+Infinity is designed with a specific focus on resolving the issues that Indian professionals face while receiving international payments, in contrast to the traditional methods that still use complex and tedious approaches.

 Infinity's transparent pricing mechanism is one of its main advantages.
 It offers a single, all-inclusive transaction fee of 0.5% in place of several hidden costs.
-This removes the confusion that freelancers frequently have when trying to estimate their real earnings.
+This removes the confusion that freelancers often have when they are trying to estimate their real earnings.

 Another area where Infinity specialises is speed.
-Freelancers can access their funds much more quickly with 24-hour settlements than with traditional banking systems, which could take several days.
+Freelancers can access their funds much more quickly, within 24-hour settlements, in contrast with traditional banking systems, which could take several days.

 Furthermore, Infinity makes compliance easier by offering instant and free FIRA, which is crucial for documentation and legal requirements.